“We believe every child has the right to the best start in life”

 - To give as many organisations as fair a chance as possible, organisations can only submit one proposal (though they can be named as partners on any number of applications).
 Please be aware we will never read more than one proposal per organisation

 Please note there is a two-stage application process.

 - The deadline for first stage applications will be 12 noon GMT on Friday 22 March 2019

-- If your application is shortlisted you will be given a further 7 weeks to submit a full proposal, and the Stage 2 deadline will be 12 noon GMT on Friday 31 May
+- If your application is shortlisted you will be given a further 6 weeks (not 7 weeks as previously stated) to submit a full proposal, and the Stage 2 deadline will be 12 noon GMT on Friday 31 May

 - Stage 2 proposals will then be shortlisted for a full assessment

 - Once assessments are completed, the funding decisions will be made by the Comic Relief Trustees by the end of September 2019